Skip to Content

 Pool Cabanas

 We booked cabanas for almost every day of our stay.
-According to their website, prices range from $105 to $185 per day, but my husband swears he paid $80 per day.
+According to their website, prices range from $105 to $185 daily, but my husband swears he paid $80 daily.
 Either way, it’s a lot cheaper than resorts in places like Hawaii.

 On our first day, we did cabanas 12 & 13 (since there were 15 of us in total).
-We made the mistake of not getting there early and someone claimed the 2 lounge chairs in between them, which was awkward.
+We made the mistake of not getting there early, and someone claimed the 2 club lounge chairs in between them, which was awkward.

 They never sat there and ended up moving their stuff after a few hours, so we claimed them.
 That was such a great setup.
 The wait staff was super attentive.